 Distribution

 This track is for those students who wish to focus on the testing and understanding of multifunction microprocessor relays and recloser controllers used for distribution protection.
 The selection of relays may include overcurrent, transformer differential, reclosing, synch-check, and frequency protection.
-18 student maximum.

 Students in this track will: